Discontinuous transition in explosive percolation via local suppression: Discussion: Distinction from Previous Explosive Percolation Models

 In this section, we discuss in detail how this result differs from the previous EP models~\cite{explosive_phenomena}.
 In previous EP models, at each time step an unoccupied link is occupied and remains occupied thereafter.
 In contrast, in our EP model, an occupied link may become unoccupied through link rewiring.
 Nevertheless, our EP model also satisfies the condition that the number of occupied links increases by one at each time step, without any cascade of link removals~\cite{InterdependentDorogovtsev, kcore3}.
 For this reason, our EP model can be regarded as a variation of the previous EP models~\cite{Achlioptas:2009}.

 Moreover, in previous EP models exhibiting a DPT, information such as the sizes of attached clusters~\cite{Half_restricted} or the degrees of attached nodes~\cite{local2018} is used over an infinite number of link candidates at each time step.
 Conversely, our EP model on the branch requires information from only a finite number of links, yet it still exhibits a DPT.
-It has been reported that random occupation on a one-dimensional lattice with long-range bonds also yields a DPT~\cite{ziff_ncomm}.
-However, since random occupation on the branch leads to a continuous transition~\cite{stauffer, kim_percolation}, our study provides the first observation of a DPT in an EP model that relies on information from only a finite number of link candidates.
+Our study therefore provides the first observation of a DPT in an EP model that relies on information from only a finite number of link candidates.

+In a previous study~\cite{ziff_ncomm}, it was reported that random occupation on a one-dimensional lattice with long-range bonds also yields a DPT.
+We note, though, that random occupation is not an EP model, and the observed DPT in that case is driven by the underlying network structure rather than by suppression based on link candidates.

-Our EP model on the bipartite network also requires information from a finite number of links before the threshold.
-This differs from previous EP models exhibiting a DPT that require information from an infinite number of links in the entire range of occupied links~\cite{riordan}.
+Our EP model on the bipartite network also requires information from a finite number of links for $p<p_c$.
+This differs from previous EP models exhibiting a DPT that require information from an infinite number of links for $p<p_c$~\cite{riordan}.
 In conclusion, our study demonstrates that the introduction of link rewiring enables an EP model to exhibit a DPT while relying solely on local information.